felixangell/phi/README.md

 <p align="center"><img src="res/icons/icon96.png"></p>

 <h1>phi</h1>
-Phi is a minimal text editor designed to look pretty, run fast, and be easy to configure and use.
+Phi is a minimal code editor designed to look pretty, run fast, and be easy to configure and use.
 It's primary function is for editing code.

 Note that this is a work in progress and is very buggy!
 The editor is written as if it's a game, so it will probably **eat up your battery**, as well as **run possibly quite slow** - especially if you dont have a dedicated GPU - and probably **crash frequently**.

-Do not edit your precious files with this editor!
+**Do not edit your precious files with this editor!**

 <br>